-Textbooks are issued to the student as their personal responsibility for the year.
-Each textbook is numbered and students will be held liable for damages to books while checked out to them.
+Textbooks and/or chromebooks may be issued to the student as their personal responsibility for the year.
+Each textbook/chromebook is numbered and students will be held liable for damages to books while checked out to them.
 Students who drive must purchase a \$10.00 parking permit from the office or at registration.
+Insurance will be offered, for a fee, for chromebook usage.